VicerInfoTech/TIF_AI/doc/README_DETAILED.md

   - Type: `string`
   - Description: Database connection string
   - **⚠️ CRITICAL SECURITY REQUIREMENT**: You MUST provide a READ-ONLY database user in the connection string
-  - **Why**: The SQL Insight Agent only needs SELECT permissions.
+  - **Why**: The AQ Insight Agent only needs SELECT permissions.
 Using read-only credentials prevents any accidental or malicious data modifications
   - **How to create read-only users**: See the "Security Configuration" section below for SQL Server, MySQL, and PostgreSQL examples
   - Formats:
     - **SQL Server**: `"DRIVER={ODBC Driver 17 for SQL Server};SERVER=host;DATABASE=dbname;UID=readonly_user;PWD=pass"`